vagison/modul-dict/README.md

 ## To run this project online:
 1. Clone this repo
 2. In the project folder run `npm install`
-3. Within project folder run it with `npm start`
+3. Within project folder run `npm start`
 4. Enjoy the project

 ## To run this project locally: